MaheshKhatri1960/Microsoft_Udacity_Capstone_Project/README.md

 <b><p align="center">Screenshot - Deployed web service - Application Insights - 2 </p></b>

-The <a href="https://youtu.be/LekDuPgowe0">Youtube link</a> screen recording also shows the Application Insights URL.
+The <a href="https://youtu.be/LekDuPgowe0">Youtube link</a> screen recording also shows the Application Insights screen.

+<b> Thank you </b> - For your time and attention on this project.